pgRouting/workshop/docs/chapters/wrapper.rst

 * The data might come from a source that is not osm.
 * The column names might be in other language than english.

-The following wrappers are examples for common transformations:

 Instead of looking at rows, columns and numbers on the terminal screen it's more interesting to visualize the route on a map.
 Here a few ways to do so: